 For me a sense of home evokes feelings of being loved and accepted for who I am; feeling safe within myself and inside of my relationships.
 Being held when I need to be.
 Feeling comfortable in my own skin.
 Also, a tapestry of experiences emerge, such as: sensing the soothing and pleasant taste of hot […]Continue Reading...
 No Comments.

 It’s been two weeks since I’ve been back from Israel.
 150 of us, from 37 countries started an incredible journey of integrating our collective and intergeneration traumas, through a project called “Pocket Project.”
 I had a rich and intense time learning about trauma, integrating parts of my own shadow and meeting amazing people and colleagues who […]Continue Reading...
 No Comments.

-One of the common reasons why people don’t feel at home is because at some point in their lives they’ve disconnected from the bodies.
-Our bodies are our physical homes in which we live, through which we feel our connection with the physical world, and through which we experience manifestation.
-Also, the word matter comes […]Continue Reading...
+One key reason why people don’t feel at home is because at some point in their lives they’ve disconnected from their bodies.
+Our bodies are our physical homes in which we live, through which we feel our connection with the tangible world, and through which we experience manifestation.
+The word MATTER comes from Latin materia “substance […]Continue Reading...
 No Comments.